 HOVER, a construction software provider, uses an AI code assistant to write most of its boilerplate code.
 “Copilot can get you about 80% of the way there, then you just have to make the final tweaks to solve your specific problem,” says the Director of Engineering at HOVER.

 World Wide Technology, an enterprise tech services provider, saw a 30-50% increase in productivity for repetitive work after integrating Codeium.
-The company automated documentation automation, unit test generation, and code explaining, which allowed developers to focus on business-critical initiatives.
+The company automated documentation automation, unit test generation, and code explaining, which allowed Software Developers to focus on business-critical initiatives.

 3. More Products/Software Updates Released